 Background and Intent: The ACGME is committed to addressing physician well-being for individuals and as it relates to the learning and working environment.
 The creation of a learning and working environment with a culture of respect and accountability for physician well-being is crucial to physicians' ability to deliver the safest, best possible care to patients.
 The ACGME is leveraging its resources in four key areas to support the ongoing focus on physician well-being: education, influence, research, and collaboration.
-Information regarding the ACGME's ongoing efforts in this area is available on the ACGME website.
+Information regarding the ACGME's ongoing efforts in this area is available on the ACGME website: www.acqme.org/physicianwellbeing.

-As these efforts evolve, information will be shared with programs seeking to develop and/or strengthen their own well-being initiatives.
-In addition, there are many activities that programs can utilize now to assess and support physician well-being.
-These include culture of safety surveys, ensuring the availability of counseling services, and attention to the safety of the entire health care team.
+The ACGME also created a repository for well-being materials, assessments, presentations, and more on the Well-Being Tools and Resources page in Learn at ACGME for programs seeking to develop or strengthen their own well-being initiatives.
+There are many activities that programs can implement now to assess and support physician well-being.
+These include the distribution and analysis of culture of safety surveys, ensuring the availability of counseling services, and paying attention to the safety of the entire health care team.

-VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: VI.C.1.a) efforts to enhance the meaning that each fellow finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; ^(Core) VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts fellow well-being; ^(Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; ^(Core)
+- VI.C.1.
+The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: - VI.C.1.a) efforts to enhance the meaning that each fellow finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; ^(Core)

+VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts fellow well-being; ^(Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; ^(Core)